riteshkranjan/uca2016/README.md

-#bullshit is what it is!:wq
+#hello this is a new commit is what it is!
 1. Install Node

 	a. $sudo apt-get install nodejs